guilherme1981/Analisando-o-engajamento-do-Instagram/README.md

-# Analisando-o-engajamento-do-Instagram

-# Instagram Engagement Analysis Using Tags
+# Instagram Engagement Analysis Using Tags / Analisando-o-engajamento-do-Instagram

 This project aims to analyze Instagram engagement, focusing on the impact of tags on likes, comments, and overall interactions.